 If you are sharing a room or a suite with others, check with your roommates to see what communal items they will be bringing.
 For example, if one person is bringing a mini fridge, the others won’t need to.
 Or if there’s a window, only one person needs to bring curtains or blinds.
 You can also discuss layout and room selection beforehand so everyone is on the same page on moving day.
 If you don’t know your roommates, ask your housing coordinator to provide you with their contact information ahead of time so you can make proper plans.

 A few weeks prior to your move, make a list of the items you’ll need in college.
 Think of specific clothes, toiletries, study guides, equipment, and medication that you'll need during your time away from home.
 If you’re planning on visiting home mid-semester or every few weeks, remember you can always grab any extra items if you need to.
 If your college is far from home, it’s more important to plan well and make sure you will have all necessities.

 Utilize the Space Wisely

-Dorm rooms can be small and more often than not, students bring more than easily fits into the space.
+Dorm rooms can be small and more often than not, students bring more than easily fits into the space they have.
 Think of small space storage options and get creative with what you have to work with.
 Use the space under the bed, on top of the closet and get organizers, such as over the door hooks and hangers to fit your stuff.
 Also ask your roommates for ideas, as you never know what creative solutions they might have up their sleeves.

 Get the Right Tools

 In a small space, being smart counts for a lot.
-Use skinny hangers to create more space in the closet, clip on lighting that can be fastened to a desk or bed and magnetic strips that can hold makeup and bobby pins.
+Use skinny hangers to create more space in the closet, clip on lighting that can be fastened to a desk or bed, and magnetic strips that can hold makeup and bobby pins.
 There are many tools like these that can add more space and help you stay organized.
 Peruse websites and stores for smart solutions to dorm room living.